FGasper/p5-CBOR-Free/README.md

     (See [CBOR::Free::Decoder](https://metacpan.org/pod/CBOR::Free::Decoder) and [CBOR::Free::SequenceDecoder](https://metacpan.org/pod/CBOR::Free::SequenceDecoder) for more
     character-decoding options.)

-    CBOR::Free guarantees that its UTF-8-decoding will _always_ enable the
-    resulting Perl string’s internal UTF8 flag—even for “invariant” strings like `abc`.
-CBOR::Free also guarantees
-    the inverse: an undecoded Perl string from CBOR::Free will _never_ have its internal UTF8 flag enabled.

     Notes:

     - Invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.
     - You can reliably use `utf8::is_utf8()` to determine if a given Perl string came from CBOR text or binary, but **ONLY** if you test the scalar as it appears in the newly-decoded data structure itself.
-Ordinarily you should avoid `is_utf8()`, but with CBOR::Free-created strings this limited use case is legitimate and potentially gainful.
+Generally Perl code should avoid `is_utf8()`, but with CBOR::Free-created strings this limited use case is legitimate and potentially gainful.

 - The only map keys that `decode()` accepts are integers and strings.
 An exception is thrown if the decoder finds anything else as a map key.